methodphoto/themincricketclub/2013/nightwatchman.md

 ---
 layout: default
 title: Nightwatchmen
-game: The Min v Nightwatchmen
+game: The Min v Nightwatchman
 location: Solefields
 date: 12/05/2013
-report: Nightwatchmen batted first and made 196 for 7 wkts.
+report: Nightwatchman batted first and made 196 for 7 wkts.
 The Min replied with 199 for 4 wkts
 result: The Min won by 6 wkts
 next: newington
 parent: 2013 Fixtures